uviclibraries/genai-vibe-code-intro/index.md

 At the end of this workshop, you will be able to:

-1. Explain the main benefits and drawbacks of vibe coding
+1. Explain the main benefits of vibe coding to a friend
-2. Security issues...
-3. Game mechanics...
-4. Use Desing Thinking techniques to help design an educational game
+2. Explain common security issues that arise from vibe coding
-5. Create one or more of the following style of games:
+6. Create one or more of the following style of games:
    - Create a endless runner style of game like Flappy Birds or Orca Run for learning
    - Create a sound board game for language revitalization or language learning
    - Create a missle command style game for language revitalization